bsiever/microbit-ble-testservice/README.md

 The service can be used to test BLE libraries on different platforms.

+Be sure to use a recent version of the Micro:bit firmware (>=0253).
+See [https://microbit.org/get-started/user-guide/firmware/](https://microbit.org/get-started/user-guide/firmware/)

 # For Future Modifications

 * Update `lib/microbit-dal_ID360/source/bluetooth/MicroBitBLEManager.cpp` for